Kosovo Verification Mission: Strength

+Numerous mission members from all three areas were entrusted with administrative tasks (e.g. organization, finance, IT, etc.).
+To support the mission, large numbers of local staff were recruited (including translators, drivers, secretaries, technicians).

+The mission never reached full strength, about 1400 personnel were in place before the mission was withdrawn.

 Operations

 United States diplomat William Walker was appointed head of the mission; he was relatively senior, reflecting the importance that NATO put on a peaceful settlement.
 His deputy was Gabriel Keller.

 Despite being much larger and more complex than any previous OSCE mission, the KVM was put together relatively quickly; parts of the team arrived in Kosovo a month after the 16 October agreement.
-The KVM was divided into five regions, with a headquarters in Pristina.

 Immediately after the Agreement, neither side adhered to the ceasefire; state loyalist forces continued to shoot at civilians, and there were sporadic KLA attacks on state forces.

 When a KVM team arrived at the scene of the Račak massacre, they found "36 bodies 23 of which were lying in a ditch".
 An independent Finnish forensic investigation established that the bodies had evidence of ballistic gunshot trauma from a distance and traces of gunpowder residue on their hands, suggesting that they were killed as a result of a skirmish with Yugoslav police force.

 Operation Eagle Eye

 Operation Eagle Eye was part of the Kosovo Verification Mission during the Kosovo War using aircraft were contributed by France, Germany, Italy, Netherlands, the UK, and the USA.
 Beginning on 17 October 1998.
 The aim was to monitor the federal Yugoslav government's compliance with United Nations Security Council Resolution 1199, and in particular the withdrawal of armed forces from Kosovo and compliance with the ceasefire.

-The monitors comprised 1,400 ground observers.
-As a result of Yugoslav troop activities and other forms of non-compliance, the ground observers withdrew citing "an unacceptable level of risk to the peace support verification mission", resulting in an end to aerial verification on March 24, 1999.
+As a result of Yugoslav troop activities and other forms of non-compliance, ground observers withdrew citing "an unacceptable level of risk to the peace support verification mission" resulting in an end to aerial verification on 24 March 1999.

 Withdrawal

-In March 1999, together with the Rambouillet Agreement which the Serbian government refused to sign, there was an increase in ceasefire violations by both sides; as the risks increased, it was decided to withdraw the KVM to Ohrid in Macedonia.
+In March 1999, together with the Rambouillet Agreement which the Serbian government refused to sign (just as NATO refused the terms for a diplomatic settlement proposed by Serbia), there was an increase in ceasefire violations by both sides as well as NATO threats of airstrikes against Serbia; as the risks increased, it was decided, against the objections of Serbia, to withdraw the KVM to Ohrid in Macedonia on 20 March 1999.
 Yugoslav forces' reaction to the withdrawal was "remarkably docile" and the KVM was downsized to 250 staff.

-Then, after the KVM had left, state forces began a campaign of killings, rapes, detentions, and deportations of the Kosovar Albanian population.
+Then, after the KVM had left, according to the U.S. State Department, state forces “launched a significant operation against KLA [Kosovo Liberation Army] forces,” and on March 23 “targeted” Pristina, Pec, and other cities “for ethnic cleansing”.